thenexthub/Codira/docs/LibraryEvolution.rst

 The term "resilience" comes from the occasional use of "fragile" to describe certain constructs that have very strict binary compatibility rules.
 For example, a client's use of a C struct is "fragile" in that if the library changes the fields in the struct, the client's use will "break".
-In Swift, changing the fields in a struct will not automatically cause problems for existing clients, so we say the struct is "resilient".
+In Codira, changing the fields in a struct will not automatically cause problems for existing clients, so we say the struct is "resilient".